FredrikAugust/leiestedet/README.md

 All the images will also be downscaled if they are too big (1280x720 is max resolution for an image, all images will retain their original aspect ration when downscaled), and all images are converted to JPEG.

+#### Feature list

+* Login and sign up page
+* Create and view listings
+* Search for listings
+* View listings on a paginated page, currently grouped by 12 results per page
+* About us page
+* Edit profile
+* Edit listing
+* Upload images to the listings
+* Contact information regarding the user, so a customer can easily contact the user to rent a product

+#### Database scheme

+This can be found here: "db/schema.rb"

 ### Further documentation